Doc999tor/check.ai/README.md

+# Check.ai test
-# Check.ai 2 hours :grinning: test
+Took 2 hours :grinning:

 ---
 How to start: